How many ways are there to say hello in Italian?

 Compound: From bene, “well”, and arrivata, “arrived”

-You can say these sentences to say hello in Italian (the first version is to welcome a male, the second version for welcoming females) as conversation starters after someone arrived from a long journey.
+You can say these sentences to greet someone in Italian (the first version is for greeting a man, the second is for greeting a woman) as a conversation starter after someone has arrived from a long trip.

 Benarrivato, com’è andato il viaggio?